Guitar Practice – A Practical Guide

 Frequently Asked Questions

 Surprisingly, yes you probably can practice guitar too much.
-The ideal amount of time for any one single practice session is 90 minutes.
+The ideal amount of time for any one single session is 90 minutes.
 That seems to be the maximum amount of time a human can focus effectively.
-You can, however, have 2-3 of those 90 minute practice sessions in a day, as long as you space each session out.
+You can, however, have 2-3 of those 90 minute sessions in a day, as long as you space each session out.
 Try to keep each 90 minute session 3-4 hours apart from each other.

 Yes you can definitely practice guitar quietly and without an amp.
 Using an amp, or playing a guitar with full dynamics/loudness has it’s place as well.
-But if you’re in a jam and can’t make too much noise, it’s ok to practice softly.
+But if you’re in a jam and can’t make too much noise, it’s ok to strum/pick softly.
 Practicing softly can help you have more control of your dynamics, and practicing without an amp can still get you better at the actual technique of playing, even if you can’t hear how your playing sounds in it’s “full glory.”

 And there you have it – a complete guide on how to practice guitar effectively for beginners and intermediate players.